-Step By Step Guide: Applying individual lashes takes patience, perseverance and practise.
+Step By Step Guide: applying individual lashes takes patience, perseverance and practise.
 Once you have nailed the technique though, it can be a quick and easy alternative to traditional strip lashes that are designed to provide a much softer, more natural enhancement and finish.
 They last much longer than standard strip lashes, making them perfect for long weekends away or holidays in which you want to look glam and wide-eyed at all times.
-This post will guide you through the full individual lash application process, we promise you’ll be a pro in no time!
+This post will guide you through the full individual lash application process, we promise you, you will be a pro in no time!

 What you will need: